 Green.
 That’s how we’d like the world to be

-Interested in starting your garden the right way?
+Interested in growing your garden the right way?

 We have dozens of free resources, introductory courses and gardening tips that you can use to help you blossom!

-We host dozens of events annually to help you grow your garden and enrich your understanding of different plants, gardening best practises, and more.
+We host and attend many events annually to help you grow your garden and enrich your understanding of different plants, gardening best practices, and more.

 We’re a vibrant community of like-minded garden enthusiasts who love to share tips and tricks and learn more from others within London-Middlesex.